Kashariyot (Couriers) in the Jewish Resistance During the Holocaust

 The reasons for this neglect will be considered in the final section of this essay.
-First we examine why the Jewish resistance needed kashariyot, who they were, and what they did.
+First, we examine why the Jewish resistance needed kashariyot, who they were, and what they did.
 For convenience, the Hebrew words “kashariyot” (fem. plural) and kasharit (fem. singular), and the English translation as “couriers” and “courier,” are used interchangeably, even though the English terms do not capture the heroic connotation of the Hebrew words.

 When the Germans forced the Jews of Poland into ghettos, they not only segregated them from their Christian neighbors, but also cut them off from other Jews.
-The ghetto walls were designed to isolate the Jews from news, information, supplies and assistance that might help them survive.
-To overcome that paralyzing isolation, the Jewish resistance developed a “secret weapon,” the kashariyot, who could break through the walls of the ghettos throughout the vast territory of prewar Poland, and who could deliver news, help and hope.
+The ghetto walls were designed to isolate the Jews from news, information, supplies, and assistance that might help them survive.
+To overcome that paralyzing isolation, the Jewish resistance developed a “secret weapon,” the kashariyot, who could break through the walls of the ghettos throughout the vast territory of prewar Poland, and who could deliver news, help, and hope.

 In the early months after the German invasion of Poland, the young men and women who first set out on these reconnaissance missions were the leaders of pre-war Jewish organizations who wanted to re-energize the local members of their movements.
 But when the Germans instituted the death penalty for Jews found outside the ghetto—the exact date varied in different zones of German administration—it became more dangerous for the male leaders to travel (because Jewish men were circumcised and could be clearly identified as Jews).
 While the men began restricting their travel, the women continued, and the couriers became predominantly female.

 But the death penalty for Jews who were found outside the ghetto increased the danger for the women kashariyot as well.
-They had to travel with false papers, disguised as non-Jews, and had to rely on forged travel permits and sheer chutzpah to bluff their way through multiple police inspections, document checks and border controls.
+They had to travel with false papers, disguised as non-Jews, and had to rely on forged travel permits and sheer chutzpah to bluff their way through multiple police inspections, document checks, and border controls.
 They were always at risk of being unmasked, and always under the threat of death.
-It was a task that required great courage, quick wits and nerves of steel.
+It was a task that required great courage, quick wits, and nerves of steel.

 When a kasharit arrived in a ghetto, she immediately sought out the local members of her movement.
 The news of her arrival quickly spread through the underground grapevine, and the members rushed to greet her.
-Everyone had family and friends in other ghettos and they wanted to know what was happening to them.
-They were also eager to learn about recent events and to devour every precious word in the underground newspapers, letters and bulletins she carried.
-The kasharit often assumed a motherly role and some of the local members just wanted to be close to her, to touch her and to hug her—as if they needed to be sure she was really there and that the movement was really functioning.
+Everyone had family and friends in other ghettos, and they wanted to know what was happening to them.
+They were also eager to learn about recent events and to devour every precious word in the underground newspapers, letters, and bulletins she carried.
+The kasharit often assumed a motherly role and some of the local members just wanted to be close to her, to touch her and to hug her—as if they needed to be sure she was really there, and that the movement was really functioning.
 They all knew the risks she had taken to reach them, and they basked in the reflected glory of her success in breaking through the German barricades.
-In the early days of the German occupation the kashariyot also conducted educational seminars, with inspiring lessons from Jewish history, and held all-night meetings to organize local programs.
+In the early days of the German occupationm the kashariyot also conducted educational seminars, with inspiring lessons from Jewish history, and held all-night meetings to organize local programs.

 The kashariyot were also symbolically important: they were living heroes, the personal embodiment of Jewish resilience.
 Some of them had already acquired a legendary status at that time, and they had an awe-inspiring ethereal aura.
 Their sheer presence was like “a blessing of freedom … a beam of light.”
-These were the words that were used by Rozka Korczak, a leader of the Jewish underground in Vilna, to describe the emotional response of her besieged colleagues in the Vilna ghetto when Tosia Altman, one of the most famous kashariyot/leaders from Warsaw, arrived in December 1941:
+These were the words that were used by Rozka Korczak, a leader of the Jewish underground in Vilna (Vilnius), to describe the emotional response of her besieged colleagues in the Vilna ghetto when Tosia Altman, one of the most famous kashariyot/leaders from Warsaw, arrived in December 1941: